Exp232/Industry-Edit/README.md

 4. Drag the zip file onto Railloader.exe and have Railloader install the mod.
    * This should put an Industry Edit folder into the Mods folder created in step 1
    * If you DO NOT have the Industry Edit folder in the Mods folder after completing the above steps, you didn't complete the steps successfully.
+#
+Special thanks to Voidheartd for original concept and code.